bittrance/kubernetes-experiments/kyverno-enforce-version/README.md

 This experiment strives to demonstrate how to use a Kyverno policy to stop deploys that have non-standard version numbers.
 The assumption is that builds on master branch are tagged and released with a traditional semver version, while builds from feature branches uses some other versioning scheme.

+It can be noted that using Kyverno rules for this is problematic as it will object to individual resources, rather than to a deploy.
+It is thus better to enforce such constraints in your CD before they are applied to the cluster.

+# Setup

 Create a standard Kind cluster as per top-level instructions.

 ```shell